 FLASK_ASSETS_USE_S3: Boolean value specifying whether or not assets should be served from S3.

-- FLASK_ASSETS_USE_CDN: Boolean value specifying whether or not assets should be served from a CDN.
+FLASK_ASSETS_USE_CDN: Boolean value specifies whether assets should be served from a CDN.

 Flask-SQLAlchemy is pretty much the choice for handling database connections in Flask:

 SQLALCHEMY_DATABASE_URI: The connection string of your app's database.

-- SQLALCHEMY_ECHO: Prints database-related actions to console for debugging purposes.
+SQLALCHEMY_ECHO: Prints database-related actions to the console for debugging purposes.

 SQLALCHEMY_ENGINE_OPTIONS: Additional options to be passed to the SQLAlchemy engine, which holds your app's database connection.

 Flask-Session is excellent for apps that store user information per session.
 While Flask supports storing data in cookies by default, Flask-Session builds on this by adding functionality and additional methods for where to store session information:

 SESSION_TYPE: Session information can be handled via Redis, Memcached, filesystem, MongoDB, or SQLAlchemy.

-- SESSION_PERMANENT: A True/False value, which states whether or not user sessions should last forever.
+SESSION_PERMANENT: A True/False value that states whether or not user sessions should last forever.

-- SESSION_KEY_PREFIX: Modifies the key names in session key/value pairs to always have a certain prefix.
+SESSION_KEY_PREFIX: Modifies the key names in session key/value pairs to always have a particular prefix.

 SESSION_REDIS: URI of a Redis instance to store session information.